 The facts are these…

-After publication, the vacatio legis (a brief period of eight days run by the legislation) begins.
+After publication, the vacatio legis begins.
+It is a brief period of eight days run by the legislation.
 This grace period is used to allow published news to become widely known before they go into legal effect.

 Narodne novine publishes: